karterw52/GSP/README.md

 there is a secret hidden mode that can be activated by solving this equation 1000000000^0 + 8 = ??
 (The answer is the key you press)

 # Packages
-Tkinter
+Tkinter,
-pillow
+pillow,
-from pil, imported ImageTk, Image random time winsound threading database
+from pil, imported ImageTk, Image, random, time, winsound, threading, database